atjason/SwiftDataUsage/README.md

 Use `.modelContainer(sharedModelContainer)` to debug.
 Use `.modelContainer(for: Todo.self, isUndoEnabled: true)` for release.

+### Can't pause or stop sync via CloudKit once it's enabled.

 ## Other Tips

 View CloudKit via [web dashboard](https://icloud.developer.apple.com/).
 This is helpful for debug. e.g., change data on iPhone, but not synced to macOS, could verify whether the data already uploaded to cloud.

+The mininum requirement for SwiftData is as following.
+- iOS 17.0+
+- iPadOS 17.0+
+- macOS 14.0+
+- Mac Catalyst 17.0+
+- tvOS 17.0+
+- watchOS 10.0+
+- visionOS 1.0+

+But need to know, the earlier OS version may contains issue.
+E.g., iOS 17.0 has issue with SwiftData but fixed in iOS 17.1.

+## Unknown

+- Not sure `.externalStorage` could be sync via CloudKit or not, what else need to do beside CloudKit sync itself.